Canon 1D X Mark II vs M5

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Canon M5 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: